Subdivisions of Burundi

 Burundi is a unitary state which is sub-divided at three levels: provinces, communes, and collines (hills).

 Divisions

 Provinces

-The largest administrative division in Burundi is the province.
+The largest administrative division in Burundi is the province or intara.
 Until 2025, there were 18 provinces in Burundi, each named after their provincial capital.
 Each province has a Provincial Governor.
 The provincial organisation of Burundi has been reformed on a number of occasions.
 The latest reforms occurred in March 2023, which substantially reduced the number of provinces, communes and hills.
 The 18 provinces were combined into five new provinces: Buhumuza, Bujumbura, Burunga, Butanyerera and Gitega.
 These provinces were implemented at the time of the 2025 legislative elections.

 The former 18 provinces were Bubanza, Bujumbura Mairie, Bujumbura Rural, Bururi, Cankuzo, Cibitoke, Gitega, Karuzi, Kayanza, Kirundo, Makamba, Muramvya, Muyinga, Mwaro, Ngozi, Rumonge, Rutana and Ruyigi.